kristianmandrup/rails3_plugin_toolbox/README.markdown

     # pull in a macro that makes 'after_init' available!
     extend Rails3::PluginExtender::Macro

-    after_init :view do |view|
+    after_init :view do
-      view.should be_extended_with Helper::View, :panel, :window, :button, :form
+      :view.should be_extended_with Helper::View, :panel, :window, :button, :form
-      view.should_not be_extended_with Helper::View, :unknown
+      :view.should_not be_extended_with Helper::View, :unknown
     end

     Minimal::Application.initialize!